Microscopy and activity of endometriosis.

 Subtle endometriosis : small superficial endometriosis

-Subtle endometriosis are believed to be the early stages after implantation.
-They are small lesions (1 to 3 mm) which macroscopically look like white vesicles, red vesicles, or flame like endometriosis.
+In 1986 non pigmented lesions were recognized as endometriosis.
+Later they were called subtle lesions which were believed to be the early stages after implantation.
+They are small (1 to 3 mm) and look like white vesicles, red vesicles, polipoid or flame like endometriosis.

-Subtle endometriosis can hide more severe deep endometriosis and are often associated with typical endometriosis.
-In the example below, subtle endometriosis are shown covering a deep endometriotic lesion whereas a typical endometriosis is visible in the left uterosacral ligament.
+Subtle endometriosis occur together with other lesions or can hide more severe deep endometriosis.
+In the image below, subtle endometriosis covers a deep endometriosis lesion whereas a typical endometriosis is visible in the left uterosacral ligament.

-Subtle lesion are not a pathology and occur in 80% of a normal population.
+Subtle lesion are very frequent and occur in up to 80% of a normal population.
 Subtle endometriosis can present very atypically and even mimic an ovarian cancer as shown below right.
-Another frequent mistake is to diagnose ‘endosalpingiose’ as endometriosis
+A frequent mistake is to mis-diagnose ‘endosalpingiose’ as endometriosis.
+Recently our understanding of subtle lesions was updated by understanding the progesterone resistance.

 Typical endometriosis : 0.5-4 cm superficial lesions

-p>Typical endometriosis are black puckered endometriosis generally in a white sclerotic area.
-They are 1 to 2 cm in diameter, or larger.
+Typical endometriosis or gunshot lesions are 1 to 2 cm or larger black puckered endometriosis in a white sclerotic area.
 These endometriosis are found in the pelvis and on the diaphragm.

 Cystic ovarian endometriosis

-Cystic ovarian endometriosis are Chocolate cysts the ovary.
-These cysts are mostly 3-4 cm in diameter but can grow as large as 15 cm.
+Cystic ovarian endometriosis or chocolate cysts the ovary, are mostly 3-6 cm in diameter but can be much larger or smaller.

-These cyst usually form adhesions with the pelvic wall and the other organs of the pelvis.
+These cyst usually are fixed to the pelvic wall and other organs of the pelvis.

 A cystic corpus luteum can mimic a cystic ovarian endometriosis